Calibrating the negative interpretation: Minimum classical extensions of some subsystems of B

 \subsection{Two questions}

-In general only one or two additional axioms needs to be added to a subsystem {\bf S} of {\bf B} in order to prove its G\"odel-Gentzen negative interpretation.
-The unrestricted axioms of countable choice and comprehension have resisted this treatment, requiring instead the addition of an axiom schema WCF$_0^-$ or (AC$_{01}$)$^g$.
+Sometimes only one or two additional axioms must be added to a subsystem {\bf S} of {\bf B} in order to prove its G\"odel-Gentzen negative interpretation.
+The unrestricted axioms of countable choice and comprehension have resisted this treatment, requiring instead the addition of an axiom schema $\mathrm{\neg \neg \, CF_0^\mathrm{neg}}$ or $\mathrm{({\Sigma^1_1 {neg}})\mbox{-}DNS_0}$.
 Is there a more elegant solution?